Chao-Xi/jxperfbook/docs/2025/0intro.md

 ### Ask back

-“SWIFT’s solutions emphasize security and trust.
+* “SWIFT’s solutions emphasize security and trust.
 How does the team approach integrating emerging technologies (e.g., cloud-native architectures, AI)
+* “What learning or development opportunities does SWIFT provide for Solution Architects to stay ahead in areas like cybersecurity, API ecosystems, or fintech trends?
+* “How do customers in this region typically balance adopting new technologies like AI/blockchain with compliance requirements, and how does SWIFT guide them?

 ## Project blocker and resolver